brandongregory/dndhelp/src/5e-character-creation/party-roles.md

 ## <a name="BattleRoles"></a>Battle Roles

 Sooner or later, even the most roleplay-heavy DnD parties get into combat.
 While playing a jack-of-all-trades has its merits, it's generally more effective to focus on one or two roles and build your character for those.
-For instance, the Wizard spell list can be overwhelming, but knowing that you're focusing on control spells really helps give you a direction.
+For instance, the Wizard spell list can be overwhelming, but knowing that you're focusing on control spells helps give you a direction.
 Thinking about what roles you want to play in battle can give you focus not only in your character build, but also your tactics.
 There are 5 basic roles most characters can play in battle.

 ### <a name="BattleRoles-Blaster"></a>Blaster